Pell City High seniors, separated for weeks by pandemic, get chance to gather, celebrate (with photo gallery)

 “We would like to let the students guide what their event will be,” she said, adding next year's graduates may choose to keep the parade.

-The Pell City Class of 2020 will graduate tonight at 7 at Pete Rich Stadium.
+The Pell City Class of 2020 will graduate Friday night at 7 at Pete Rich Stadium.